nizaevka/mlshell/docs/source/Concepts.rst

 Resolver
 ~~~~~~~~
-Some parameters like categoric/numeric indices depends on specific dataset,
+Some parameters like categoric/numeric indices depend on specific dataset,
-and needs resolving before pipeline fitting.
-For that case 'auto' can be set
+they need resolving before pipeline fitting.
+For that case, 'auto' can be set
-to parameter, triggering hp value resolution according to
+to parameter, that will trigger hp value resolution according to
 :class:`mlshell.model_selection.Resolver` .

 .. note::